msaari/relevanssi-live-ajax-search/readme.txt

 This will show 10 results.
 You can adjust the number as you wish.

+= I'm using WPML and get no results! =

+For some reason, the combination of Relevanssi Live Ajax Search, Relevanssi and WPML leads to problems.
+To solve this problem, use the `WP_Query` mode of fetching the results.
+To activate the mode, add this to your theme functions.php:

+`add_filter( 'relevanssi_live_search_mode', function() { return 'wp_query'; } );`

+This will make Relevanssi Live Ajax Search use a different method of fetching the results.
+This method is compatible with WPML.
+This method uses the `search-results-query.php` template instead of the default `search-results.php` template in Relevanssi Live Ajax Search, so take note if you want to customize the template to use the right base template for your customization.

 == Changelog ==
 = 1.2.0 =
 * The way this plugin uses query_posts() can lead to problems (for example with WPML).
 It is now possible to use a new WP_Query() instead, which is safer.